unravelin/ravelinjs/CONTRIBUTING.md

 ## 6. Prefer testing in unit tests.

-Unit tests in the test/\*.test.js files have the benefit of running in a single page without needing server communication, so they're easy to run locally and very quick to run in CI.
+Unit tests in the `test-unit/\*.spec.js` files have the benefit of running in a single page without needing server communication, so they're easy to run locally and very quick to run in CI.
 As a result, **attempt to write all new tests at unit tests**.

-You can run unit tests locally using `npm run test:unit` which spawns Chrome (optionally from the `CHROME_BIN` envvar) using Karma, but we also run these unit tests from an integration test (piggy-backing on the browser-spawning) which you can run with `npm run test:integration -- --spec test/unit/unit.spec.mjs` (see below for running integration tests).
+You can run unit tests locally using `npm run test:unit` which spawns Chrome using Karma, but we also run these unit tests from an integration test (piggy-backing on the browser-spawning) which you can run with `npm run test:integration -- --spec test-integration/unit/unit.spec.mjs` (see below for running integration tests).

 Running `test-integration/server-cli.mjs` will give you an ngrok URL through which you can access the Mocha unit test page in any browser.
 Use this if you want to step through